 - 1. Login to the Azure Management portal (https://portal.azure.com). - 2.
-On the main portal page, locate the Traffic Manager template using one of the following methods:
+On the main portal page, locate the Traffic Manager template using one of the following methods: - Click + Create a resource and type "Pulse Secure Virtual Traffic Manager" into the search bar.

-- · Click + Create a resource and type "Pulse Secure" into the search bar. - Click the Marketplace icon in the main window, ensure Everything is highlighted in the category list, and then type "Pulse Secure" into the search bar. - Click the Marketplace icon in the main window and scroll through the list to manually locate the Traffic Manager. - 3.
-The Traffic Manager is available under a range of licensing options.
-Click the desired variant to display the product information blade. - 4.
-Click Create to display the "Create" blade.
+- Click the Marketplace icon in the main window, ensure Everything is highlighted in the category list, and then type "Pulse Secure Virtual Traffic Manager" into the search bar. - Click the Marketplace icon in the main window and scroll through the list to manually locate the Traffic Manager. - 0